Assured Guaranty (AGO)

 6. Net Premiums Earned

-When analyzing Assured Guaranty’s net premiums earned over the last two years, we can see a sliver of stabilization as income was flat.
-Since two-year net premiums earned outperformed total revenue over this period, it’s implied that other line items such as investment income were even bigger detractors of consolidated growth.
+When analyzing Assured Guaranty’s net premiums earned over the last two years, we can see that growth accelerated to 3.4% annually.
+Since two-year net premiums earned grew faster than total revenue over this period, it's implied that other line items such as investment income grew at a slower rate.
 While these additional streams certainly contribute to the bottom line, their impact can vary.
 Some firms have shown greater success and long-term consistency in investing their float compared to peers.
 However, sharp fluctuations in the fixed income and equity markets can significantly affect short-term performance.

 Assured Guaranty Trailing 12-Month Net Premiums Earned

-In Q3, Assured Guaranty produced $93 million of net premiums earned, down 4.1% year on year.
-But this was still enough to top Wall Street Consensus estimates by 1.1%.
+Assured Guaranty’s net premiums earned came in at $94 million this quarter, down 8.7% year on year.
+But this was still enough to meet Wall Street Consensus estimates.

 7. Pre-Tax Profit Margin